 Each semester, Allan Hancock College scholar-athletes are named to the Western State

 athletic teams.
-The college has a strong tradition of winning football and baseball
+The college has a strong winning tradition and offers 14 intercollegiate

 Allan Hancock College is the home of the Pacific Conservatory of the Performing Arts, a unique institution which provides professional theatre year-round in three theater